AmannAnand/Web-Page-Classification/README.md

 ## :small_blue_diamond: Evaluation metrics

-Since this a muslti-classification problem we will use weighted F1 score which basically assigns weights proportional to the class frequency in the train set.
+Since this a multi-classification problem we will use weighted F1 score which basically assigns weights proportional to the class frequency in the train set.
-Cross Validation (5 Fold) has been also used to prevent overfitting.
+Group K fold Cross Validation (5 Fold) has been also used to prevent overfitting.
+In group K-Fold, the same group will not appear in two different folds.
+The folds are approximately balanced in the sense that the number of distinct groups is approximately the same in each fold.

 ## :small_blue_diamond: Model Performance